RoseMaster3000/fightorflight-aggro/README.md

 - Some abilities(intimidate,unnerve,pressure) can lower the nearby pokemon's aggro.
 - The Wimpod line Pokemon will be recalled when taking damage and the health is below 50%.
 ### Features that is not released currently(will be released after the release of Cobblemon 1.6:
-* Moves like earthquake that hurts all pokemon around will hurt the entities nearby when the Pokemon hits the target.
+* Moves like earthquake that hurts all pokemon around will hurt the entities nearby when the Pokemon hits the target.(The special moves will use the melee attack,too.)
 * **Type effectiveness for some non-pokemon entities** These effects don't strictly follow the rules of Pokemon,instead,they are more closely related to minecraft itself:
 * * Water type damage will be more effective on mobs that takes damage from the water.
 * * Fire type damage will be not very effective against fire immune entities(x0.1 by default,set to 0 might be confusing for new player).